-Providing a more focused description of how needed recovery projects and actions are identified, developed, prioritized and sequenced can strengthen work program updates.
+Work program updates can be strengthened by providing a more focused description of how needed recovery projects and actions are identified, developed, prioritized and sequenced.
 It is also important that the narrative provide sufficient information to enable watershed teams and regional reviewers to determine whether the pace of implementation is appropriate to achieve each watershed's ten- year goals and if not, to be able to identify the types of changes necessary to get them on pace.
 This can include information on adaptive management, status updates on actions, and monitoring data.